sparksbenjamin/DNS_Blocking/README.md

 ---
 ## Worried about DNS Bypassing?
-There are steps you can take to restrict DNS traffic and enforce that DNS traffic is handled by your DNS Server [Learn about DNS Bypassing](DNS_Bypass.md)
+There are steps you can take to restrict DNS traffic and enforce that DNS traffic is handled by your DNS Server.
+[Learn about DNS Bypassing](DNS_Bypass.md)
+---
+##
 ---
 ## 🗂 What’s Included